 We integrate our interns into our Pattern culture and give them access to company Town Halls and The Current.
-Our summer internship program creates opportunities for college students to apply their academic knowledge, prepare for entering the post-graduate workforce, and learn about the renewable from over 20 schools have completed internships with us, with over 20% returning after their academic studies to join Pattern for full-time employment.
+Our summer internship program creates opportunities for college students to apply their academic knowledge, prepare for entering the post-graduate workforce, and learn about the renewable energy industry.